-Named after former Labor Prime Minister Bob Hawke, the new seat of Hawke has been fashioned from the satellite communities to the north and north-west of Melbourne.
+Named after former Labor Prime Minister Bob Hawke, the new seat of Hawke has been fashioned from the satellite communities to the west and north-west of Melbourne.
 It takes in Sunbury from McEwen, Melton from Gorton, and Bacchus March and Ballan from Ballarat.
 It has an estimated Labor margin of 10.4%.

 Tucker is the new name for Corangamite.
 This is the second attempt to re-name the seat, the previously proposed name Cox having been universally derided when put forward in 2018.
 The electorate no longer contains Lake Corangamite or Corangamite Shire, and despite being a federation seat, has been named to avoid geographic confusion.

 The new name commemorates Margaret (Lilardia) Elizabeth Tucker MBE (1904–1996), a Yorta Yorta woman, for her significant work to create a more equal and understanding society for Aboriginal people.
 She was a founding member and treasurer of the Australian Aborigines League and campaigned in support of citizenship rights for Aboriginal people.
 She was also the the first woman appointed to the Victorian Aborigines Welfare Board in 1964 and the first Aboriginal woman to join the Commonwealth’s Ministry of Aboriginal Affairs in 1968.
 Her leadership and support played a vital role in establishing the Victorian Aboriginal Health Service in 1973.